Folklore of Romania: The myth of the Blajini

 The etymology of the word blajin (adj.) is the Slavonian blažĕnŭ meaning 'kind, well-minding person'.
 According to Christian calendar, Romanians from Banat, Transylvania, Bucovina and Maramureș counties celebrate Easter of Blajini on first Monday after St. Thomas Sunday.
 Easter of Blajini is called also Easter of Deaths or Mighty Easter.

-Romanians generally perceived the Earth as a disc, and they imagined what existed on the other side.
+Romanians, generally, perceived the Earth as a disc, and they imagined what existed on the other side.
 This other Earth is imagined as a mirror image of the planet, and as a home to creatures called Blajini /ro/ ("gentle/kind-hearted ones"), sometimes given the name Rohmani /ro/ in Bucovina.
 They are described as anthropomorphic and short, sometimes having the head of a rat.
-They are either described as malicious or as having great respect for God and leading a sinless life.
+They are either described as malicious, or as having great respect for God and leading a sinless life.
 They are considered to fast the year through, and thus doing humans a great service.

 The Romanian holiday Paștele Blajinilor (Easter of Blajini) is a way to repay them for the benefits they bring.
 Since they live in isolation, they have no way of knowing when Easter comes.
 It is for this reason that Romanians eat dyed eggs and let the shells flow downstream, from there they believe they will get to the Apa Sâmbetei, and from there to the Blajini.
 Blajini are invisible connectors between Inner and Hollow Earth.

 Blajin also means a dead child who did not receive the benediction of Holy Spirit.
-The ethnograph Marian Simion Florea wrote : Blajini are fictitious beings, incarnations of dead children not baptized who live at the end of Earth, nearby The Holy water (of Saturday).
+The ethnograph Marian Simion Florea wrote : Blajini are fictitious beings, incarnations of dead children not baptized, who live at the end of Earth, nearby The Holy water (of Saturday).

-Some explain them as the descendants of Adam's son Seth.
+Some explain them as the descendants of Seth, Adam's son.
 Others think that they used to live alongside humans on the earth, but Moses, seeing his people oppressed by them, split the waters and, after he and his people had retreated to safety, poured the waters back onto them, sending them to their current abode.

 For celebrating the souls of dead relatives or friends, Romanians from above mentioned counties prepare festive meals and offer them, in the cemetery, nearby the tombs, after the religious mass and benediction, to all who wished to commemorate and pay their respects to the dead.
 They cheer up in memory of the deceased.